Saxa Vord distillery

-Saxa Vord distillery is a Scotch whisky and gin distillery on the island of Unst, part of the Shetland islands.
+Saxa Vord distillery is a gin distillery on the island of Unst, Shetland.
+The distillery releases products under the Shetland Reel brand name.

 The distillery takes its name from its location immediately south of RAF Saxa Vord, an RAF station and headland.
-The distillery buildings are adjacent to the SaxaVord Spaceport, which has been referenced in some special-edition products.
+The site is adjacent to the SaxaVord Spaceport, which has been referenced in some special-edition gin releases.

-It is the most northerly distillery in the United Kingdom.
-The distillery is the first legal distillery on the Shetland Islands and the first ever legal whisky in Shetland.
+It is the most northerly distillery in the United Kingdom, and the first legal distillery in the Shetland islands.